Idearia/WordPress-AI-Commander/README.md

     // Instantiate your tool (this will automatically register it) new SimplePageCreationTool();
 }
-add_action('init', 'register_custom_nlc_tools', 20); // Priority 20 to ensure it runs after the plugin's tools are registered
+add_action('init', 'register_custom_wpnl_tools', 20); // Priority 20 to ensure it runs after the plugin's tools are registered
 ```

 ### 3. Best Practices